 Okay, that’s enough of spirituality, I don’t want to make you sick 😀 So a bit of fun now.

-In my notes, there is a sentence written by big letters: THIS BALI IS A HUGE CHALLENGE!
+In my notes, there is a sentence written in big letters: THIS BALI IS A HUGE CHALLENGE!
 And it was.
-I am very beginner in yoga.
+I am very much a beginner in yoga.
 I have never ever tried conscious meditation before.
 Two days after my arrival, I got sick.
-It took me more than a week to be brave enough for a driving a scooter.
+It took me more than a week to be brave enough to driveg a scooter.
 It should be noted, that immediately on my first ride, I had an accident.

 So.
-Yep, I was finally healthy and stopped to feel like a loser in a company of a yoga teacher from Estonia and a dancer from Australia.
-So I had an accident, and I finished with knees covered with blood and bruisings almost everywhere on my body.
+Yep, I was finally healthy and stopped feeling like a loser in the company of a yoga teacher from Estonia and a dancer from Australia.
+So I had an accident, and I finished with knees covered with blood and bruises almost everywhere on my body.

 I KNOW, BUT REMEMBER ME SOMETIMES PLEASE

 To see this, all black and white may seem like nothing special, but all these lessons gave me a lot.
-Two best.
-First, Yoga is not a competition.
+The best two: First, Yoga is not a competition.
 You go as far as you can and don’t compare yourself with others.
-To don’t examine is a challenge itself, isn’t it?

-Second one.
+The second.
 I am pretty sure you find yourselves in situations when you would like to give up and run far away.
 Very often, even before you at least try something new or immediately after first fuck up.
 Give yourself time.
 Stop for a while, breathe in and breathe out and try again, and you will see that it is possible.
-Slowly, with pain in stomach and bloody knees, but you can do it!
-Without a doubt, that feeling when you finish successfully is priceless.
-Feeling of indescribable release, gratitude and consciousness that if I don’t give up, I can do something.
+Slowly, with pain in your stomach and bloody knees, but you can do it!
+Without a doubt, that feeling when you finish successfully is priceless… the feeling of indescribable release, gratitude and consciousness that if I don’t give up, I can do something.

 This all is just facts we already know and have deep inside of our hearts.
 Definitely.
 Most of the time, we just need someone who will wake us up.

 This was my bubble.
 My safe and dream world.
-And now is the time for reborn into a reality.
+And now is the time to be reborn into a reality.
 That one is pretty lively.
 But maybe next time 😉